-- a) Students requesting to withdraw from their degree program during the current term are subject to all related academic deadlines. - b) Students who voluntarily withdraw from their degree or certificate program are subject to the same readmission regulations described in part b of 'Forced Withdrawal for Failure to Maintain Continuous Registration' above. - c) Students wishing to withdraw voluntarily from their degree or certificate program at the Schulich School should submit a letter to this effect to the Director, Student & Enrolment Services, Room W263, Schulich.
+- a) Students requesting to withdraw from their degree program during the current term are subject to all related academic deadlines. - b) Students who voluntarily withdraw from their degree or certificate program are subject to the same readmission regulations described in part b of 'Forced Withdrawal for Failure to Maintain Continuous Registration' above. - c) Students wishing to withdraw voluntarily from their degree or certificate program at the Schulich School must complete this form: sssbforms.apps01.yorku.ca/machform/view.php?id=264496 experiences, such as living in another culture, developing international networks and gaining marketable international experience.